Diagnosis and Management of Obsessive Compulsive Disorder in Primary Care

 Dr Michael McDonough

-Honours Graduate in Medicine from Trinity College Dublin 1992, progressing to internship at the Adelaide/Meath Hospitals and Medical training rotation at St James’ Hospital attaining Membership of the Irish College of Physicians in 1995.
-Completed Dublin University Training Scheme in Psychiatry and Royal College of Psychiatrists Membership by 1997.
-Underwent higher specialist training at the Maudsley Hospital and Institute of Psychiatry, King’s College London between 1999 and 2003 where trained, researched and lectured in cognitive behaviour therapy (CBT) and rotated through community and specialist psychotherapy and addictions services.
+Dr Michael McDonough graduated from Medicine in Trinity College Dublin (TCD) in 1992, progressing to internship at the Adelaide/Meath Hospitals and medical training rotation at St James’ Hospital and attaining membership of the Irish College of Physicians in 1995.
+He completed the Dublin University Training Scheme in Psychiatry and Royal College of Psychiatrists Membership by 1997.
+He undertook higher specialist training at the Maudsley Hospital and Institute of Psychiatry, King’s College London, between 1999 and 2003, where he trained, researched and lectured in cognitive behaviour therapy (CBT) and rotated through community and specialist psychotherapy and addictions services.

-Appointed Consultant Psychiatrist at St Patrick’s University Hospital in 2003 where has specialised in CBT and Anxiety Disorders, taking over the clinical lead of the Anxiety Disorders Programme in 2008 and Associate Clinical Professor of Psychiatry at Trinity College Dublin since 2018.
+Dr McDonough was appointed Consultant Psychiatrist at St Patrick’s Mental Health Services in 2003, where he has specialised in CBT and anxiety disorders, becoming clinical lead of the Anxiety Disorders Programme in 2008 and Associate Clinical Professor of Psychiatry at TCD since 2018.

 Education